alex-sharifi/linux-tips/README.md

   - `&&`, i.e. `command1 && command2` executes _command1_, and _command2_ is executed if _command1_ is successful.
   - `||`, i.e. `command1 || command2` executes _command2_ if _command1_ is unsuccessful.
   - `;`, i.e. `command1; command2; command3;...` sequences commands but not not rely on the previous command to be successful for subsequent commands to be executed.

+- Environment
+  - `printenv` displays what has been stored in the environment variables.
+  - `set` builtin displays what has been stored in the shell and environment variables, as well as any defined shell functions.
+  - `printenv [var]` or `echo ${var}` displays the value of a specific variable.
+  - The `~/.bashrc` file is a user's personal startup file.
+It can be used to extend or override settings in the global configuration script.
+    - The `PATH` variable provides a list of directories to search for commands.
+It can be extended to include additional paths by `export PATH="${HOME}"/bin:"${PATH}"`.
+To add directores to your `PATH` or define additional environment variables, place the changes in the `~/.bashrc` file.
+    - The `PS1` variable ('prompt string 1') defines how the prompt string looks.
+You can use various escape codes to set values and colours.
+  - `export VAR=VAL` tells the shell to make the contents of _VAR_ available to child processes of this shell.
+  - `source [file]` forces bash to read the shell script in [file].

+- Permissions
+  - Modern Linux practise is to create a unique, single-member group with the same name as the user.
+  - `chmod` changes _file mode_.
+Only file's owner or the superuser can change the mode of a file or directory. `chmod 755 file` is common because it gives Owner read/write/execute permissions, and Group and World read/execute permissions.
+  - `umask` sets the default file permissions.
+  - `su [user]` starts a shell as another user.
+    - `su -l [user]` loads the user's environment and changes the working directory to the user's home directory.
+You will often see this as `su -` because the _l_ letter is not required, and if the user is not specified, superuser is assumed.
+    - `su -c 'command' [user]` executes a single command rather than starting an interactive shell.
+    - `sudo` allows ordinary users to execute commands as a different user (usually the superuser) in a controlled way, and does not require access to the superuser's password but requires the user's own password. `sudo -i` starts an interactive superuser session. `sudo -l` lists superuser privileges granted by `sudo`.
+  - `chown` changes Owner and Group of a file or directory (superuser privileges required).
+    - `chown [owner][:[group]] file...` changes ownership of `file` from its current owner to the user `[owner]`
+  - Common permissions sequence is: `chown user file; chmod 700 file`

+- Processes
+  - `ps` views processes. `ps a` is a common way of running the `ps` command.
+  - `top` displays a continuously updating display of system processes.
+  - `CTRL-C` _interrupts_ a program.
+  - `command &` puts a process in the background and is immune from terminal keyboard input, including any attempt to interrupt it with `CTRL-C`.
+  - `jobs` lists jobs that have been launched from the terminal.
+  - `fg` returns a process to the foreground, or `fg %[job number]` if there is more than one job.
+  - `bg` moves a process back into the background, or `bg %[job number]` if there is more than one job.
+  - `kill -signal [job number]` terminates processes that need killing.